raphw/byte-buddy/README.md

 mvn package
 ```

 On these commands, Byte Buddy is cloned from GitHub and built on your machine.
-Byte Buddy is currently tested for the
+Byte Buddy is currently tested for versions 6 to 10 of the JDK on CI servers.
-[*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and 8 using Travis CI.

 Please use GitHub's [issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
 When committing
 code, please provide test cases that prove the functionality of your features or that demonstrate a bug fix.